kungsleden hike

 Welcome to this Kungsleden trail guide!
 Some hiking trails you just have to do once in your lifetime.
 The Kungsleden Trail in Sweden is one of them.
 Ever since I became an avid hiker I knew I wanted to hike the Kungsleden.
 I honestly have no idea how I came up with the idea of walking the Kungsleden.
 Probably after I read about it once in an outdoor magazine.
-When David and I had our first date nearly three years ago, he mentioned that he had hiked a section of the Kungsleden trek a few years ago.
-At that time, we did not know yet that we’d be exploring the Kungsleden hike together about a year and a half later.
 In this blog I’m telling the story of our first part on the trek: the section from Ammarnäs to Hemavan, the southern end of the Kungsleden hiking trail.
 Enjoy!

 About the Kungsleden trail

-The Kungsleden Trail, or the King’s Trail, is Sweden’s most popular multi-day hike.
-It starts in Abisko above the Arctic Circle and runs south to the mountain village of Hemavan.
-You can divide it roughly into five sections:
+The Kungsleden, or the King’s Trail, is Sweden’s most popular multi-day hike.
+It starts in Abisko National Park above the Arctic Circle and runs south to the mountain village of Hemavan.
+You can divide it roughly into four sections:

 Arrival in Hemavan